-- Louisa Smith (ASSH) is a sociologist and disability scholar with deep understanding of disability impact on social inclusion and participation.
+- Louisa Smith is a sociologist and disability scholar with deep understanding of disability impact on social inclusion and participation.

 - Marcella Bernardo (EIS) will bring her expertise in urban logistics system optimization to innovative freight logistics design in this Task.

 - Delia Rambaldini-Gooding (ASSH) has a background in social policy and will bring her learnings from the GC Seed Project (The ‘Gong Shuttle Bus and Seniors QOL).

 - Lyn Phillipson (ASSH) is a WHO Age Friendly Environments Mentor and also the leader of the GC Dementia Keystone.

 - Thomas Astell-Burt (ASSH) has relevant experience in applying a range of quantitative and qualitative approaches to studying the interface between population and wellbeing.